gordonkoehn/docker-on-retreat/docs/index.md

 Apptainer can take several image formats (e.g. a docker image), and convert them into it’s own .sif format.
 Unlike docker this image doesn’t live in a local image cache, but it’s stored as an actual file.

-We can get our image from _dockerhub_ wiht:
+We can get our image from _dockerhub_ with:

 ```
 apptainer pull docker://[USER NAME]/[IMAGE NAME]:[TAG]